HajDragon/ATOM-GPT/README.md

 **Backend Issues:**
 - Ensure model is trained and checkpoint exists in `backend/training/out-darklyrics/`
-- Check Python dependencies are installed
+- Check Python dependencies are installed (including `python-dotenv`)
-- Verify no port conflicts on 8000
+- Verify no port conflicts on your configured port (default: 8000)
+- Check `.env` file configuration if using environment variables

 **Frontend Issues:**
 - Run `npm install` in frontend directory